-Majestic limestone cliffs, unspoiled beaches, and the clearest blue seas—with so many awe-inspiring sites to discover, one visit to Coron is never enough.
+Majestic limestone cliffs, unspoiled beaches, and the clearest blue seas—Coron is undoubtedly one of the most beautiful destinations in the country.
+With so many awe-inspiring sites to discover, one visit to Coron is never enough.

 Sunset at Mt.
 Tapyas